Celebrations of Life

 Ask me for advice or assistance

+I am always happy to answer any questions you may have about ceremonies or arrangements – even if you do not want me to take a ceremony, I will be pleased to help and advise.
+I don’t mind what you want to ask me about – I have been asked some strange and interesting questions over the years and I always do my best to answer them.
 Please contact me by telephone or email.
-I am happy to answer any questions you may have about ceremonies or arrangements – I will do my best to help and advise.
-I don’t mind what you want to ask me about – I have been asked some strange and interesting questions over the years and I always do my best to answer them.

 * * *